swilli21/UVA2024Capstone/README.md

 # Introduction
+Working with Deloitte to improve provider search

+Healthcare organizations are often bogged down with administrative tasks and processes related to documentation, care navigation, and member engagement.
+Deloitte, Google Cloud, and healthcare leaders are piloting MedLM’s capabilities to make it easier for care teams to discover information from provider directories and benefits documents.
+MedLM offers flexibility to healthcare organizations and their different needs.
+Healthcare organizations are exploring the use of AI for a range of applications, from basic tasks to complex workflows.
+The development of these models has been informed by specific healthcare and life sciences customer needs, such as answering a healthcare provider’s medical questions and drafting summaries.

 This project aims to test whether using MedLM for the automated summarization of structured and semi-structured medical data will lead to more efficient and accurate extraction of patient information.
 By creating comprehensive and concise summaries that capture essential details about a patient's medical history, current state, and treatment protocols, contributing to enhanced patient care and management.

 # Data